ECS153/final-project-12am/milestones.md

 ## Weekly report
 ### What you did last week
 - Tim Van:
+  + Trained and deployed the Liveness model to the flask server
 - Linyi Li:
   + set up and implemented Microsoft api
   + design and reafactor Analyzer (to encapsulate the Microsoft api as well as Liveness model)